Jordan Vineyard & Winery

 - Phylloxera in the mid-1990s forced reliance on grower vineyards temporarily

-- Chardonnay transitioned to Russian River Valley sourcing in 2000
+- Chardonnay sourcing transitioned to Russian River Valley in 2000 for cooler-climate expression

 Appellations and Terroir

 Jordan operates across two distinct Sonoma appellations.
 The Cabernet Sauvignon comes from the Alexander Valley AVA, a warm growing region with soils rich in calcium, gravel, sand, and clay that drain well and suit Bordeaux varieties.
 The Chardonnay draws on fruit from the Russian River Valley AVA, a cool climate zone shaped by Pacific Ocean fog, with gravelly, well-drained soils that suit Burgundian varieties.
-The broader estate soils are noted for high magnesium content and lower drainability.
-Around 70 certified sustainable vineyard blocks span the estate.
+The broader estate soils are noted for high magnesium content and lower drainability in places.
+Approximately 70 certified sustainable vineyard blocks span the estate, supporting precise block-by-block farming decisions.

 - Alexander Valley: warm climate, calcium-rich, gravelly, clay soils for Cabernet Sauvignon